 Corporate crime is crime committed by corporate employees or owners to seek profits for a corporation.
 Corporate crime refers to crimes committed by a corporation or by individuals who may be identified with a corporation.
-Corporate crime is committed by individuals who represent the interests of the corporation are employees or professionals of a higher social class and hence such corporate crimes may be referred to as White-Collar Crime.
+Corporate crime is committed by individuals who represent the interests of the corporation are employees or professionals of a higher social class and hence such corporate crimes may be referred to as Occupational Crime or White-Collar Crime.
 Corporate crime may involve acts like fraud (Madoff, Enron), environmental pollution (corporate crime, such as the 1985 Union Carbide accident in Bhopal, India), making of unsafe products and dangerous work environments.
 Corporate criminal liability has become an important and much-talked about topic.
 Corporate crime poses a threat to the welfare of the community and because of the impact of their actions on a much wider group of people the potential for both economic and physical harm caused by a corporation is great.
 Increasing interest in Organizational Crime and corporate crime has been matched by increasing interest in organizational culture and corporate culture.
 Corporate crime has the potential for both economic and physical harm.